Key Industries

 The City of Red Deer is currently overseeing Residential, Commercial, Mixed-Use and Industrial developments such as TimberlandsCapstone and Queens Business Park.

-The construction industry is supported by the Red Deer College, which has a number of construction-related programs, including carpentry.
+The construction industry is supported by the Red Deer Polytechnic, which has a number of construction-related programs, including carpentry.
 It is also supported by BILD (Building Industry and Land Development Association – Central Alberta), and the RDCA (Red Deer Construction Association).

 Manufacturing